 inDemand spreads funders’ insights

-If you are a funding organisation, you will probably agree with me on this statement: it is not always easy to be innovative when promoting public procurement.
+If you are a funding organisation, you will probably agree with me on this statement: it is not always easy to make things different when promoting innovation.
 We all want to boost innovation and support companies along the way – to find the best way to do it is our big challenge.

-inDemand has been fresh air for us in terms of innovative public procurement because of its model – healthcare organisations and companies co-create digital health solutions with the financial support of public regional funds.
+inDemand has been fresh air for us in terms of launching innovative calls because of its model – healthcare organisations and companies co-create digital health solutions with the financial support of public regional funds.
 Why is this model innovative? inDemand applies both demand-driven and co-creation approaches at the same time.

 This model boosts co-creation with a higher success rate than just one organisation standing alone.
 However, to achieve this, all the organisations involved –challengers (healthcare organisations), funders (funding bodies), supporters (business support experts), and solvers (companies)- need to work under clear and well-coordinated rules in order to succeed.